TehShrike/key-master/readme.md

 The constructor function is called whenever the map doesn't already have a value for the given key.

+It is passed the key as its first argument.

 ## Getter

 `map.get(key)`

 Returns the value in the map.
-If there isn't a value for that key, the constructor calls the `defaultValueReturningFunction` passed to the constructor, inserts that new value into the map, and returns it.
+If there isn't a value for that key, the constructor calls the `defaultValueReturningFunction` that was passed to the constructor, passing in the key.
+Whatever the constructor function returns is inserted into the map and returned by `get`.

 ## Setters